enappiah/DataAnalyst-Portifolio/README.md

 ## 2. TABLEAU VISUALIZATION PROJECT
 -------------------------
-SQL query results are used to create dashboard visualization uusing tableau public and can be accessed on: https://public.tableau.com/app/profile/enoch.n.appiah/viz/COVIDDashboard-simple/Dashboard1?publish=yes
+SQL query results are used to create dashboard visualization using tableau public and can be accessed on: https://public.tableau.com/app/profile/enoch.n.appiah/viz/COVIDDashboard-simple/Dashboard1?publish=yes